 Unfortunately, there is not a magical "checklist" which, if we do everything on the list, we can prevent our dogs from getting cancer.

 However, there are a lot of things that we, as dog parents, can do to help minimize the chance of our dogs developing cancer.

 Be proactive!
-Read this page and do the several simple yet important things suggested to help prevent cancer development in your dogs.
+Here are the things that you can RIGHT NOW to help prevent cancer development in your dogs.

 One of the most important things that we can do for our dogs to minimize their chances of getting cancer is to provide them with a natural, high-quality diet that is high in protein, and low in carbohydrates.